larsenwork/Gidole/ReadMe.md

 #Gidole Open Source Modern DIN

-Gidole is a minimal yet friendly version of the typeface called DIN (Deutsche Industrienorm, German Industrial Standard).
+Gidole is a minimal yet friendly version of the [DIN](https://en.wikipedia.org/wiki/DIN_1451) typeface.

 The [public website](https://gidole.github.io) includes a short explanation and the downloads.